Br34kInFr33/U232-Uploader/README.md

 5. Set scene axx option to false.(unless you don't want to remove the duplicate files).

 ## How to use
+1. Follow setup instructions.
+2. Run uploader in screen (skip this step if you're not running bot 24/7).
-This script was made to work best with rtorrent/rutorrent.
-Before trying to upload anything run the script once so it can grab the cookie (the first login will fail).
+3. Run the script once (your very first login will fail) so it can grab the cookie.

 ## TODO
 * <del>Create error directory for failed uploads.</del>